tigerhead/CarND-Advanced-Lane-Lines/README.md

 ####  Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here are some challanges that I had in this project:
+Here are some challenges that I had in this project:

 1. Perspective transformation.
 I spent a lot of time trying to find good source and destination points to transform image to bird-eye view.
 I tested lots of combination.
 The source and destination points that I used work ok for this project but I don't think they are very good.
-I am wondering whether there is a good way to find proper source and distination sets.
+I am wondering whether there is a good way to find proper source and destination sets.

 2. I found my pipeline doesn't work too well on bright area even if I used HSL color space.
 Maybe, my threshold can be improved.
 And combination of different binary image can make the pipeline more robust.

 3. I used simple average method to get average fit of last 5 good frames.
-It works OK in project video but I am not sure if it is the right way to dp it.
+It works OK in project video but I am not sure if it is the right way to do it.